What typeS of events do you service?

 What makes stumptown Djs different from other DJ services?

 Three things set us apart from the rest.
 When you book with Stumptown DJs, we provide:

 1. Access to our user-friendly music database to create your very own wedding playlist.
 (We do the mixing, of course.)

-2. (For Weddings Only) A wedding timeline and day-of planning materials.
+2. For Weddings and Bar/Bat Mitzvahs Only: We provide a timeline and day-of planning materials.
 Because we realize not everyone knows what should happen first: Cake cutting?
 Toasts?
-(It’s your day—so we do whatever you want—but traditionally, toasts come first.)
+It’s your day, so we do whatever you want, but traditionally, toasts come first.